-Similarly, if you use a variety of teaching modalities to deliver your content (e.g., videos, podcasts, workbooks, templates, etc.) it can appeal to a multitude of learning styles and situations, which in turn affects the pricing.
+Similarly, if you use a variety of teaching modalities to deliver your content (e.g., videos, podcasts, digital workbooks, templates, etc.), it can appeal to a multitude of learning styles and situations, which in turn affects the pricing.

 We can find a good example of these principles in Amy Porterfield’s Digital Course Academy.
 This flagship program takes a cohort-based approach, offers content in multiple delivery modalities, and includes access to a private community and group coaching.